 On the morning of Saturday, August 28th, with his shiny, new Steven Maxwell credit card in hand, the thief bought thousands of dollars worth of stuff before using my card to get other new cards that he filled to the limit.
 He bought lunch for himself, gassed up his car and spent a weekend at a hotel and gambling casino.
 He must have had a lady with him because he bought a bunch of expensive women’s clothing, too.

-Thirty six hours later, a guy from the credit card company called me, wondering why my spending patterns were so different than usual.
+Thirty six hours later, an agent from the credit card company called me, wondering why my spending patterns were so different than usual.
 That’s when the work and worry began.
-As I quickly discovered, the entire Canadian credit industry is link together as one organic unit.
+As I quickly discovered, the entire credit industry is link together as one organic unit.
 When fraudulent activity enters one part of your credit life, it spreads to all other parts like a virus.
 The fictitious address and telephone number provided by the thief immediately made their way to my credit records, even to the point where I had to quote this erroneous information just to gain access to correct my own records.

 If anything like this ever happens to you, here’s what you need to do.
 Start by calling the credit rating agencies where you live.
 In Canada the two names are Equifax (www.equifax.ca; 866.828.5961) and TransUnion (www.transunion.ca; 800.663.9980).
 There are organizations like these around the globe.
 Let them know you’ve been the victim of identity theft, and they’ll take a verbal report.
 You’ll also need to verify your corrections in writing later on, accompanied by photocopied and notarized proof of your authentic information.
 Follow up directly with the various card companies and cell phone providers involved in fraudulent claims made in your name.